jyotisharmagwu/Final-Project-Group1/README.md

 #### Individual-Final-Project-Report

-This folder contains individual folders for each group member's reflection on her personal contribution to the overall project.
+This folder contains individual folders for each group member's reflection on their personal contribution to the overall project.